 Use of Courtesy or Demonstration Vehicles

-Motor vehicle dealers acquire vehicles for the purpose of resale.
-However, they may place some of their vehicles at the disposal of their employees or customers.
-In such cases, dealers that have the status of a large business must remit the QST on each vehicle used in this way during a given month.
+As a motor vehicle dealer, you acquire vehicles for the purpose of resale.
+However, you may place some vehicles at the disposal of your employees or customers.
+If your business is a large business, you must remit the QST on each vehicle used in this way during a given month.

-We consider that the dealer has made a sale of the vehicle on the last day of the month.
-The dealer is required to calculate and remit QST on 2.5% of the sum of the purchase price of the motor vehicle and the GST calculated on the purchase price as if it had actually been collected.
+We consider that you have made a vehicle sale on the last day of the month.
+You are required to calculate and remit QST on 2.5% of the sum of the purchase price of the motor vehicle as if it had actually been collected.
 Any fraction of a month during which a vehicle is used for a purpose other than resale counts as a full month.

 These rules do not apply under the GST system.